tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

 Just like for the LCS tests described above, new `.lcb` files added to the test suite get detected, compiled and run automatically.

 Each test module contains a set of `public handler` definitions, with names beginning with `Test`.
-Each test command gets run in a fresh LiveCode Builder environment.
+Each test command gets run in a fresh Builder environment.

 The LCB standard library has built-in syntax for writing unit tests, provided by the `com.livecode.unittest` module.
-For more information and example code, look up `com.livecode.unittest` in the LiveCode Builder dictionary.
+For more information and example code, look up `com.livecode.unittest` in the Builder dictionary.

-### LiveCode Builder Compiler Frontend Tests
+### Builder Compiler Frontend Tests

 LCB compiler frontend tests live in the 'tests/lcb/compiler/frontend' directory and its subdirectories.
 Compiler test files all have the extension '.compilertest'.